JonHarder/pantry-server/README.md

 - APP_PORT (default=80): The port the web server will listen to incomming requests on
 - PANTRY_DB_SERVICE_SERVICE_HOST (default="localhost"): the host name of the database

+#### Terraform Config
+You will need to set two environmental variables on your machine to run the terraform:
+- GOOGLE_APPLICATION_CREDENTIALS
+- GOOGLE_CLOUD_KEYFILE_JSON

+These both should point to your JSON file with your google cloud creds.

 ## Todo

 * finish kubernetes deployment architecture